A11 (Norfolk) - Road from Norwich, heading towards London

 Unknown Ghost Type

-Halfway between Telford and Bridgenorth, both passenger and driver of a car spotted a black human shape wearing a long coat, on the side of the road.
+In 2009, halfway between Telford and Bridgenorth, both passenger and driver of a car spotted a black human shape wearing a long coat, on the side of the road.
 They thought the figure would step out in front of the car, but it disappeared before doing so.
+Twelve years later, another couple in a vehicle witnessed a dark figure wearing a long coat on the side of the road.
+The figure vanished as oncoming headlights appeared.

 A58 (Yorkshire) - A58/A641 junction, also known as Hell Fire Corner